 According to Jin et al. (2016), satisfaction is derived from the interactions with services, and the intensity of such interactions ultimately mitigates risk perception.
 Satisfaction is an essential variable due to its significant influence on customers' future behaviour, and attitudes toward specific products or services (Al-Ansi et al., 2019).
 From other perspectives, it is also found that customer satisfaction is also influenced by customer engagement.
 Customer engagement has some consequences, including satisfaction, loyalty, commitment, and trust (Ahn & Back, 2018; Abror et al., 2019).
 In tourism, Rahman et al. (2019) defined tourists' satisfaction as a statement about a psychological condition that represents a tourist's pleasure or happiness with tourism products and services.
-Providing a unique experience and achieving a high level of tourist destinations (Lee, Chua, & Han, 2017; Al-Ansi & Han, 2019).
+Providing a unique experience and achieving a high level of tourist satisfaction has become a primary focus for marketers and managers at international tourist destinations (Lee, Chua, & Han, 2017; Al-Ansi & Han, 2019).

 Furthermore, Olya and Al-ansi (2018) revealed that Muslim tourist satisfaction is formed based on the composition of halal products and service performances offered at the tourist destination, which includes health, environmental, psychological, and quality performances.
 Muslim tourists' satisfaction with a destination has been discussed.
 There is a significant demand for halal tourism, where the perceived value of the halal product or service leads to customer satisfaction (Abror et al., 2019).
 Further, Abror et al. (2019) discovered that religiosity has a significant and positive moderating impact on the link between halal tourism and customer satisfaction.
-As a result, Wardi et al. (2018) and Suhartanto et al. (2020) concluded that tourist satisfaction with halal products and services not only has a direct impact on tourist intention to recommend the destination but also has an indirect impact on tourist intention.
+As a result, Wardi et al. (2018) and Suhartanto et al. (2020) concluded that tourist satisfaction with halal products and services not only has a direct impact on tourist intention to recommend the destination but also has an indirect impact on tourist intention to revisit by strengthening tourist satisfaction with the destination.